Vapi Voice AI Review: A Comprehensive Analysis and Key Takeaways

 Model, Transcriber, Voice, and Others

-Leaving our assistant, Mary, I’ll start from scratch and build Jade, my very own inbound assistant to handle order-taking for our Chinese restaurant, The Golden Wok.
+Leaving our assistant, Riley, I’ll start from scratch and build Jade, my very own inbound assistant to handle order-taking for our Chinese restaurant, The Golden Wok.

 1. Create the Assistant: We'll build an assistant and provide it with instructions on how to handle calls for our restaurant.